 We use Network Spinal Analysis – NSA, for short.
-A technique system on the cutting edge of chiropractic.
+A technique system on the cutting edge of chiropractic care.

 The experience of NSA is unlike any experience of standard chiropractic